-Mechanism Description Volatility as a Tagged Value Enterprise Architect provides a series of properties for requirements, but additional properties can be created to record other properties such as a requirement's volatility or the source of the Requirement.
-This is achieved using the UML Tagged Value mechanism, which allows any element including requirements to have one or more tags applied, representing some property that can be assigned a value.
-Enterprise Architect has extended this mechanism and allows the modeler to create a list of values that can be chosen from a drop down list using the Predefined Structured Tagged Values.
+Mechanism Description Volatility as a Tagged Value Enterprise Architect provides a series of properties for requirements, but addition properties can be created to record other properties such as a requirement's volatility or the source of the Requirement.
+This is achieved using the UML Tagg Value mechanism, which allows any element including requirements to have one more tags applied, representing some property that can be assigned a value.
+Enterprise Architect has extended this mechanism and allows the modeler to crea a list of values that can be chosen from a drop down list using the Predefined Structured Tagged Values.
 This allows a team to define their own list of volatility values, such as extreme, high, medium low, minimal.
-REQUELY LIST Stock Levels Volatility = Medium Requirement Requirement Requirement Requirement India in the source of t Using The Baseline facility is a powerful tool that enables a user to take a snapshot of a model or more typically a model fragment and then as the model is developed to compare the new version of the model to the baseline thus identifying anything that has changed since the baseline was taken.
+REQ021 - List Stock Levels tags Volatility = Medium notes A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
+Using Baselines The Baseline facility is a powerful tool that enables a user to take a snapshot of a model or more typically a model fragment and then as the model is developed to compare the new version of the model to the baseline thus identifying anything that has changed since the baseline was taken.
 Baselines have general applicability but are particularly useful with requirements management where requirements are often said to be signed-off or frozen and any alterations to them must be registered as a change.
 The Baseline tool has a Compare utility that conveniently lists changes between the current model and the baseline.